Subhojit131/Watchtower/README.md

 step 1 clone this repo to your local maching `git clone git@github.com:Subhojit131/Watchtower.git`

-step 2 go to the directord `cd Watchtower`
+step 2 go to the directory `cd Watchtower`

 step 3 run the command `pre-commit install`